Power System Operation Corporation: History

-The POSOCO was formed as an umbrella organization to give a corporate structure to RLDCs and NLDC with a mission to ensure integrated operation of Regional and National Power Systems to facilitate transfer of electric power within and across the regions and trans-national exchange of power with reliability, security and economy.
+The POSOCO was formed as an umbrella organization to give a corporate structure to RLDCs and NLDC to ensure integrated operation of Regional and National Power Systems to facilitate transfer of electric power within and across the regions and transnational exchange of power.

 Mandate for Load Despatch Functions

 The Load Despatch functions in India derives its mandate from Electricity Act 2003, which acted as a major reform in the Power Sector for optimum scheduling and despatch of electricity.
 The relevant extracts of Electricity Act 2003 are listed below.